-Employment: Advantage Employee Network fosters joint public/private partnerships for the purpose of increasing and maintaining employment opportunities.
+Employment: Advantage Employee Network fosters joint public/private partnerships for the purpose of increasing and maintaining employment opportunities for individuals with disabilities.
 Individual’s personal interests and skills are matched with desired work settings.

-Residential: BCArc’s residential department currently provides supports to 132 people in Berkshire County and Greater Springfield.
+Residential Services: BCArc’s residential department currently provides supports over 150 people in Berkshire County and Greater Springfield.
 The department is comprised of 27 programs providing 24-hour supports.
 BCArc also supports eight individuals living in their own apartments in the community.